Adobe-Marketing-Cloud/reactor-user-docs/README.md

 ## Key benefits

+Here are the benefits for using Adobe Launch:

 * Faster time to value with the ability to dynamically deploy changes to your website or mobile app
 * Trustworthy data through centralized collection, organization, and delivery using data elements
 * Compelling experiences through the integration of data and marketing technology using rule builder